ruohanxia/ruohanxia.github.io/analytics.md

 *Context*

-I analyzed multi-session EEG and behavioral interactive data from infants and caregivers to understand how environmental factors relate to early neural markers of emotion processing.
+I analyzed multi-session EEG and interactive behavioral data from infants and caregivers to understand how environmental factors relate to early neural markers of emotion processing.
 The dataset included repeated measures, variable data quality, different pattern of missingness, and multiple sources of individual-level variability.

 *Analytics Focus*
-- Build reproducible preprocessing pipelines for EEG-derived features
+- Built reproducible preprocessing pipelines for EEG-derived features
 - Cleaned and merged longitudinal behavioral and neural datasets
 - Modeled nested data structures using multilevel models
 - Conducted robustness checks across preprocessing thresholds and model specifications